Submission Guidelines — SISAP 2021

 By submitting a paper, its authors commit to its presentation at the conference in the event that the paper is accepted.
 For an accepted paper to be included in the proceedings, at least one of its authors must register for the conference.
 At SISAP 2021, all research papers will be presented both orally and in a poster session.
 The demos will also be presented in the poster session — posters should be prepared for these as well.
 All research and demo papers will be given an entry in the conference proceedings.

 Formatting your submission

 Papers submitted to SISAP 2021 must be written in English and formatted according to the LNCS guidelines.
 Springer encourages authors to include their ORCID id in their papers.
 Papers will be submitted in PDF format through EasyChair.
 The abstract is submitted by providing the metadata for your submission through EasyChair.
-If you experience any problems during the submission, you can contact the publication chair.
-Please note that SISAP does not perform double-blind reviewing — author names and affiliations should be explicitly stated.
+If you experience any problems during the submission, please contact the Program Committee Co-Chairs at firstname.lastname@example.org Please note that SISAP does not perform double-blind reviewing — author names and affiliations should be explicitly stated.
 To ensure a fair review process, the Program Committee Co-Chairs are ineligible to submit papers.